Daniella Pineda: Career

 Pineda's first acting role was in a 2010 episode of Men of a Certain Age, although she created a larger image online; she appeared in several CollegeHumor comedy sketch videos between 2010 and 2011, as well as fashion tutorials on YouTube.
 Her first appearance in film was the 2011 comedy drama Newlyweds, directed by Edward Burns.
 It received mostly positive reviews from critics.

-Pineda later appeared in an episode of The CW's The Vampire Diaries, which functioned as a backdoor pilot for the spin-off series The Originals, which began airing in 2013.
-In the episode "Crescent City", her character, Sophie Deveraux, was killed off, eliminating Pineda from the cast.
-In 2021, she expressed a desire to return to the show.
+In 2013 Pineda was cast in her first series regular role as witch Sophie Deveraux in The Originals, a spin-off series from The Vampire Diaries.
+Pineda made her first appearance as the character in The Originals, a fourth season episode of The Vampire Diaries which was the backdoor pilot for the series.
+Pineda left the series during season one after her character was killed off.
+Pineda has said that the series is the work she is most recognised for.
 In 2015, Pineda starred in NBC's American Odyssey, which follows a team of American soldiers trying to expose a conspiracy.
 She played a character named Ruby Simms.
 The show was cancelled after one season.
 In October 2017, Pineda had a main role in Mr. Roosevelt, a comedy directed by and starring Noël Wells.
 It was a critical success, receiving a full 100% on Rotten Tomatoes from 34 reviews.

 In July 2018, Pineda played Zia Rodriguez in Jurassic World: Fallen Kingdom, her first film role for a major studio.
 Rodriguez, a veterinarian, is part of a mission to rescue dinosaurs from a volcanic eruption.
 Pineda commented on how realistic the dinosaurs in the movie were, with pulsing veins and dilating eyes.
 In another interview, she explained how her character was originally going to have a conversation with Owen Grady (Chris Pratt) in which she revealed she was a lesbian; the dialogue was cut for time reasons.